Fabricatable-Machines/2026-meetup/README.md

 ### For who

 - Contributors and fans of the Fabricatable Machines research project
-- Participants at the [2026 Intructors bootcamp](https://academany.fabcloud.io/fabacademy/2026/bootcamp-instructors/) at Fab Lab Lyngen
+- Participants at the [2026 Fab Academy Instructors bootcamp](https://academany.fabcloud.io/fabacademy/2026/bootcamp-instructors/) at Fab Lab Lyngen

 ### The program *(WIP)*